 3 bodies pulled from Mississippi River believed to be missing swimmers

 GOODHUE COUNTY, Minn.
-(KTTC) – Three bodies were pulled out from the Mississippi River Wednesday morning in the search area for three missing swimmers.
+(KTTC/Gray News) – Three bodies were pulled out from the Mississippi River in the area where Minnesota officials have been searching for three missing swimmers.

-According to the Goodhue County Sheriff’s Office, two bodies were found at 6:53 a.m. and the third found at 7:05 a.m.
+According to the Goodhue County Sheriff’s Office, two bodies were found at 6:53 a.m.
+Wednesday and the third was found at 7:05 a.m.
 All three bodies were located in the search area.

+The medical examiner’s office has responded to the scene and will be releasing the names of those located at a later time.

 The families of the missing swimmers were made aware of the recovery.

-The Southern MN Regional Medical Examiner’s office has responded to the scene and will be releasing names of those located at a later time.

 Maj.
-Mike Johnson with the Goodhue County Sheriff’s Office says there was a family gathering on Diamond Island Monday evening when a man, a woman and a 17-year-old girl were swimming in the river.
-Another man was also fishing along the coastline.
+Mike Johnson with the sheriff’s office said a man, a woman and a 17-year-old girl were swimming in the river during a family gathering on Diamond Island Monday evening.

-The three swimmers were inexperienced and swimming without life vests at the time in an area that is three feet deep but with a “sharp drop-off to eight or nine feet” of depth.
+It was reported that the three swimmers were inexperienced and swimming without life vests at the time in an area that is 3 feet deep but with a “sharp drop-off to 8 or 9 feet” of depth.

-When the three swimmers started struggling, the man who was fishing jumped in to help.
+When the three swimmers started struggling, a man who was fishing nearby jumped in to help.
 He was able to help save the woman, who is his daughter, but was pulled under the water himself after re-entering the water to help the other two.

 Authorities say the island is only accessible by boat but could not say if there was a boat nearby or if one of the families owned a boat.

-Maj.
-Johnson said everyone involved live in the same house in Oakdale but there are multiple families that live at the house.
+Johnson said everyone involved lived in the same house in Oakdale, Minnesota, but there are multiple families that live at the house.

 Authorities searched for three hours Monday night before inclement weather and darkness hit.
 Searches started back up Tuesday morning at 8 a.m. and continued into nightfall.